 Diazepam for muscle spasm

-This leaflet has been written specifically for parents and carers about the use of this medicine in children.
-The information may differ from that provided by the manufacturer.
-Please read this leaflet carefully.
+This leaflet is for parents and carers about how to use this medicine in children.
+Our information may differ from that provided by the manufacturers, because their information usually relates to adults.
+Read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.

-Do not stop giving diazepam suddenly, as this may cause serious side-effects.
+Do not stop giving Diazepam suddenly, as this may cause serious side-effects.

-Name of drug
+Name of medicine

 Diazepam will help your child’s muscles to relax.
 This should help to reduce muscle pain.

-What is diazepam available as?
+What is Diazepam available as?

-• Tablets (2 mg, 5 mg, 10 mg)
+• Tablets: 2 mg, 5 mg, 10 mg

-When should I give diazepam?
+When should I give Diazepam

 How much should I give?

-Your doctor will work out the amount of diazepam (the dose) that is right for your child.
+Your doctor will work out the amount of Diazepam (the dose) that is right for your child.
 The dose will be shown on the medicine label.

 It may take a while to find the right dose that relaxes the muscles but without making your child floppy.
 You and your doctor will work out the right dose together.

-How should I give diazepam?
+How should I give Diazepam?

-Tablets should be swallowed with a glass of water, juice or similar.
-Your child should not chew the tablets.
+• Tablets should be swallowed with a glass of water, squash or juice.
+Your child should not chew the tablet.

-Liquid medicine: Measure out the right amount using a medicine spoon or oral syringe.
+• Measure out the right amount using an oral syringe or a medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.

 When should the medicine start working?